 In a recent study in Nature, McGlade and Elkins (2015) use economic modeling to develop an argument about where and which types of fossil fuels should remain in the ground in order to meet the target of 2 °C. Considering different emissions scenarios and the projected costs of energy resources, they conclude that globally, a third of oil reserves, half of gas reserves and over 80 percent of current coal reserves should remain unused from 2010 to 2050.
 Their model is based on the economically-optimal solution, which maximizes ‘social welfare’ (or the sum of consumer and producer surplus).

 CAMP was developed to map these priority areas and provide a platform for front-line communities across the Americas to share their stories as advocates of keeping fossil fuels in the ground.
 The map and website were built by a team of graduate students and faculty researchers at the University of Arizona.
-The initial map covers the Amazon Basin and shows three layers of data: existing and proposed fossil fuel reserves, indigenous territories, and conservation areas.
+The initial map covered the Amazon Basin and showed three layers of data: existing and proposed fossil fuel reserves, indigenous territories, and conservation areas.
 A fourth layer of the map displays place-based digital stories that users can upload.
-Beginning in June 2016, these stories will be added by front-line communities with support from CAMP ally organizations working for climate justice.
+We are working with non-profit partners and front-line communities to add stories to the map.

-In addition to the story map, CAMP provides a synthesis of resources related to keeping fossil fuels in the ground and a just transition to renewable energy.
+In addition to the story maps, CAMP provides a synthesis of resources related to keeping fossil fuels in the ground and a just transition to renewable energy.
 The website aims to offer a participatory space for self-representation and global networking as strategies for climate justice.
-While the map begins in the Amazon Basin, CAMP is an ongoing project that plans to develop climate justice story maps for the entire Americas.
+While the map begins in the Amazon Basin and USA, CAMP is an ongoing project that plans to develop climate justice story maps for the entire Americas.